Last Updated on September 13, 2020

 There are two ways for an LLC to be taxed as a corporation.

 - An LLC can elect to be taxed as an S Corporation by filing IRS Form 2553.
-A single-member LLC taxed as an S-corp.
+A single-owner LLC taxed as an S-corp.

-- An LLC could also elect to be taxed as a corporation by filing IRS Form 8832; Entity Classification Election.
-In this way there are
+- While this isn’t considered a disregarded entity, an LLC could also elect to be taxed as a C corporation by filing IRS Form 8832; Entity Classification Election.
+Choosing to be taxed as a C Corporation means the entity is not a is double taxation

 Liability Protection Unaffected